mqqx/advent-of-code/src/main/java/dev/mqqx/aoc/year21/README.md

 Afterwards we subtract the highest count by the lowest count and divide the result by 2, because of the double counting.

 ## Day 15

+Use Dijkstra to get the path with the lowest risk.
+For the 2nd part expand the grid first and solve it with the same implementation.

 ## Day 16
 ## Day 17
 ## Day 18